USAFA-ECE/ece386-book/_sources/b3-devboard/containerization.md

 docker image push docker.io/example/my-cool-container:latest
 ```

-### Dockerfile Exercise
+## Dockerfile

 What if you want to customize your container?

-Remember **containers are immutable and ephemeral**, so you generally don't modify them while running.
+Remember **images are immutable and containers ephemeral**, so you generally you don't modify them while running.

-Instead, you can build your own custom container!
+Instead, you build your own custom image!
+This is accomplished through a file named `Dockerfile`.

+General flow:

-1. Make a new directory
+1. Create a `Dockerfile`
+2. Edit `Dockerfile`
+3. Build image based on `Dockerfile` with `docker buildx`
+4. (Optionally) push your newly created image to a container registry
+5. Run the image as a container

+### Dockerfile Example

-2. In that directory create a file named `Dockerfile`\
+Make a new directory and in that directory create a file named `Dockerfile`

-3. Put this into the Dockerfile
+Put this into the Dockerfile

 ```dockerfile
 # Example to print your public IP address